nvarshith18-sudo/varshith-demo/README.md

 # varshith-demo
-this is the demo for git &amp; github class
+this is the demo for git &amp; github class.